kvide/EcMinPriceHandling/README.md

 ## Using the module

-The module can be used as component providing additional handling cost calculations to CMSMS EcommerceExt](../../../EcommerceExt) E-commerce extension or it can be used as a coding template for more advanced pricing calculations, like applying additional Hazmat fees etc.
+The module can be used as component providing additional handling cost calculations to CMSMS [EcommerceExt](../../../EcommerceExt) extension or it can be used as a coding template for more advanced pricing calculations, like applying additional Hazmat fees etc.